 LABEL DESCRIPTION Method Select Strictly Priority or Weighted Round Robin Scheduling.
 Strict Priority Queuing (SPQ) services queues based on priority only.
 When the highest priority queue empties, traffic on the next highest-priority queue begins.
 Q3 has the highest priority and Q0 the lowest.
 The default queuing method is Strictly Priority .
 Weighted Round Robin Scheduling (WRR) services queues on a rotating basis based on their queue weight (the number you configure in the queue Weight field).
 Queues with larger weights get more service than queues with smaller weights.
+Note: When you select SPQ, it applies to Q3 only (with priority over all other queues).
+Q0 ~ Q2 will use Weighted Round Robin.
 Weight When you select Weighted Round Robin Scheduling , use the drop-down list boxes to choose queue weights (1-15).
 Bandwidth is divided across the different traffic queues according to their weights.
 Apply Click Apply to save your changes back to the switch.
 Cancel Click Cancel to begin configuring this screen afresh.